 - Family photos

 I took out the happy family that was in the dollar store frames and I replaced it with our family photo printed on vellum…ON TOP of the GLASS!
-So it goes frame face down, vellum photo face down and then glass and frame backing on last.
+So it goes frame face down, vellum photo face down and then glass on last.
+You don’t not use the frame backing at all.
 I did this so that when you place the candles inside…you don’t risk lighting your house on fire!
 Just sayin…kind of important!

 Once in your frames, glue them together into a cube.
 NOTE: Gorilla glue (which is what I used) expands when it dries…so be sure to apply a thin line and towards the inner side of the joint.

 Then you are ready to assemble your centerpiece.
 Simply put the cube frame over the square mirror.
-This will help reflect the light from your votive.
+This will help reflect the light from your votive making the photos clearer and more prominent.
 Then place the votive inside and light!

 Even when not lit, it’s still a focal piece and something everyone comments on when they come over!

-And here is is lit at night!
+And here it is lit at night!
 How cool?!?!?
 What a great centerpiece this will be on your holiday table or mantel!